IDMNYU/audiolab/docs/synths.md

 ### Power

-The power for *everything* in the analog studio is controlled by a single switch, found on the Furman power conditioner on the black rack to the right:
+The power for *everything* in the analog studio is controlled by two switches, found on the Furman power conditioners on the black racks to the right:
-![Furman Power Conditioner](./img/analogpower.jpg "Furman Power Conditioner") A green light on the conditioner will confirm that you've got power.
+![Furman Power Conditioner](./img/analogpower.jpg "Furman Power Conditioner") A green light on each conditioner will confirm that you've got power.
-**Please use this power switch (and nothing else) to turn on and off all the equipment in the analog studio.**
+**Please use these power switches (and nothing else) to turn on and off all the equipment in the analog studio.**

 ### Mixer